jBerling/abmedium/README.md

 - _Layers_ are sets of nodes.
 - All nodes have _Labels_.
 They can be numbers or strings.
 - _Nodes_ are values with a label.
-- _Values_ are sequences, strings, symbols, numbers, refs or nil.
+- _Values_ are sequences, strings, texts, symbols, numbers, refs or nil.
 - _Projections_ are created when a composition is projected.
 - _Layer Composition_ describes which layers, and in what order, to project.
 - _Disagreements_ are created during a projection.
 They represent a mismatch between an expected and actual value.